design-first/system-designer-documentation/docs/Quick Start in videos.md

 sidebar_label: Quick Start in videos
 ---

->To see more more videos, go to [System Designer Vimeo Channel](https://vimeo.com/channels/1080596).

 In this video, you will see in 2 minutes:

 * how to create a schema,